kosh000/kube_argo/readme.md

 sudo mv ./kubectl-argo-rollouts-linux-amd64 /usr/local/bin/kubectl-argo-rollouts

-fetch rollouts with the below commands kubectl argo rollouts list rollouts -n docuseal-ns kubectl argo rollouts get rollouts rollout-docuseal -n docuseal-ns
+fetch rollouts with the below commands kubectl get rs -n docuseal-ns kubectl argo rollouts list rollouts -n docuseal-ns kubectl argo rollouts get rollouts rollout-docuseal -n docuseal-ns

+Promote the app once identifying that the rollout can be proceeded with. kubectl argo rollouts promote rollout-docuseal -n docuseal-ns

 ### Get Commands will be handy

 > kubectl get pod
 > kubectl get svc
 > kubectl get ns

+## Clean up

+Open ArgoCD and Delete the application.
+As the app is deleted all of the services and pods should not longer exist.

+Run the below command
+> kubectl get ns

+Delete the namespaces you had created. eg below
+> kubectl delete ns docuseal-ns

+Shutdown the kube using
+> minikube stop

+Delete the minikube data
+> minikube delete